Beth Chapman Gushes Over Flowers From Film Crew, ‘Dog The Bounty Hunter’ Star Shares Gratitude For Support

 Dog the Bounty Hunter star Beth Chapman is in the midst of the fight of her life as she faces the aggressive return of her cancer, but she clearly isn’t giving up on beating this illness again.
-She has been filming a new show with her husband Duane and other family members and her latest Instagram post gave her an opportunity to gush over the cast and crew of the new show.
+She has been filming a new show with her husband, Duane, and other family members — and her latest Instagram post gave her an opportunity to gush over the cast and crew of the new show.

 Chapman posted a photo to her Instagram page showing a beautiful flower arrangement.
-The arrangement was sitting on a table with candles on both sides and it seems that the flowers came from the cast and crew of the show.
-Beth explained that they were all getting ready for filming on Tuesday and she was pleasantly surprised to walk into her kitchen and see the gorgeous arrangement.
+The arrangement was sitting on a table, with candles on both sides, and it seems that the flowers came from the cast and crew of the show.
+Beth explained that they were all getting ready for filming on Tuesday, and she was pleasantly surprised to walk into her kitchen and see the gorgeous arrangement.

-Beth has shared other tidbits in the past as she films her upcoming show with her husband Duane.
+Beth has previously shared other tidbits of her life as she films her upcoming show with her husband, Duane.
 It isn’t known yet exactly when Dog’s Most Wanted will debut, but it will air on WGN America.
-As People details, it will show Duane and Beth chasing down those on his “bucket list” of fugitives.
+As People details, this series will show Duane and Beth chasing down those on his “bucket list” of fugitives.

-Not only has Beth been filming the new show, she has been undergoing treatments related to her cancer battle and she has kept up a slate of public appearances.
+Not only has Beth been filming the new show, she has been undergoing treatments related to her cancer battle — and has kept up a slate of public appearances, besides.
 Chapman shared a post on Facebook detailing that she will be appearing with Duane at The Source Church in Bradenton, Florida, on Mother’s Day, May 12.

 View this post on Instagram